lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * what other optional fields are present and what the field sizes are.

-  The Rule ID tells apart a non-fragmented SCHC Packet from SCHC Fragments.
+  The Rule tells apart a non-fragmented SCHC Packet from SCHC Fragments.
   It will also tell apart SCHC Fragments of fragmented SCHC Packets that use different SCHC F/R modes or different parameters.
   Interleaved transmission of these is therefore possible.